timkellytk/project-battleship/README.md

 - The project is built using test-driven development, writing unit tests in Jest
 - The game logic was written in an object-oriented programming style with ship, gameboard, player and computer objects
 - The game state is managed by React Hooks
+- The drag and drop to move ships is built using React DnD
 - The UI elements are from the Ant Design React Component library
 - The gameboard, cells and ships are built using CSS and styled components